 When your family has decided that euthanasia is the humane thing to do for your pet, there are a few practical factors to consider.

-- Would you like the veterinarian to come to your home or would you like to come to the hospital?
+- Would you like to come to the hospital?

 - Does the family wish to be present for the process?